timklapdor/uimagine-website/_drafts/get-ready-get-set-a-new-open-online-course-is-about-to-be-launched.md

 ---
 ## Become a digital online learner

-In August CSU Open Pathways will launch a NEW open and free online course on the [Open Learning platform](http://openlearning.com/csu) called '[Get ready, get set, become a digital online learner](https://uimagine.edu.au/uimagine-website/projects/become-a-digital-online-learner.html)'.
+This August CSU Open Pathways will launch a NEW open and free online course on the [Open Learning platform](http://openlearning.com/csu) called '[Get ready, get set, become a digital online learner](https://uimagine.edu.au/uimagine-website/projects/become-a-digital-online-learner.html)'.

 This course is designed for learners who may have some doubts about their ability to succeed through online courses.
 It takes a hands on approach to developing skills and confidence with online platforms and tools with a focus on digital literacy and digital citizenship.

 ![](/uploads/Screenshot 2018-07-31 11.15.30.png)